steveya/steveya.github.io/_posts/2023-06-10-short-rate-models-3.md

 \end{equation}
 $$

 The expected value is a weighted average of the current short and long rates.
 As $$s-t$$ gets larger, the weight of the current short rate gets exponentially smaller.
 Also note that in the price formula, only one term is multiplied by the short rate $$r_t$$.
-Therefore, the zero coupon price sensitivity to the short rate is determined by this exponential decay adjustment term.
+Therefore, this exponential decay adjustment term determines the zero coupon price sensitivity to the short rate.
 The longer the tenor, the less sensitivity it has to the short rate.

 Even though we are skipping the "guessed" solution derivation here, from the solution above, one can see that the $$A(t,T)$$ and $$B(t,T)$$ functions are